(GCSE exam board: Edexcel/Pearson)

 Every musical needs a ‘pit orchestra’ and we have played in the last few years for college shows including Grease, The Sound of Music and High School Musical.
 Musicians need to be of a very good standard on their instrument (at least grade 6) and be confident to play their own individual parts in the group.
 Plentiful tea and biscuits are supplied for performers!
 Our pit band is currently preparing for this year’s college production, Alice in Wonderland.

-Instrumental lessons are offered in strings, woodwind, brass, piano, keyboard, drumkit and guitar.
+Instrumental lessons are offered in strings, woodwind, brass, voice, piano, keyboard, drum kit and guitar.
 These lessons are held in curriculum time (one twenty-minute lesson per week) and are offered at the highly-competitive rate of £220 per academic year (with financial support available for students who otherwise would be unable to have instrumental lessons).
 The department has a small number of instruments available to hire.
 Students who have instrumental lessons in college are encouraged to join suitable ensembles when they are ready, enabling them to develop their musical skills and to make new friends.
+There is an opportunity to take an ABRSM examination within school in the Autumn and Summer term.

 Students are eligible for a music flash when they have been a committed member of an extra-curricular group for two years.
 To achieve “Junior Musician”, students must successfully reach grade 3 standard on an instrument; “Senior Musician” is awarded to those who achieve grade 5 standard on an instrument.
 Let Mrs Reardon-Davies know if you are eligible for an award.
 They are awarded at Presentation Evening or in end-of-year assemblies each year.